This post may contain affiliate links, please see our privacy policy + disclosures for details.

 Substitutions and Variations

-- Challah and Texas toast-style bread are great substitutes for white bread in this method.
-Just be sure your ‘slice of ham measurement’ measures up to the thickness of the bread you use, meaning you don’t want more bread than fillings.
+- White Bread Swap: Challah and Texas toast-style bread are great substitutes.
+Just be sure the slices aren’t too thick; you don’t want more bread than filling.

-- Real maple syrup is a reasonably popular stand-in for raspberry jam.
+- Raspberry Jam Alternative: Real maple syrup is a reasonably popular stand-in for raspberry jam.

-- Use mozzarella or provolone cheese in lieu of Swiss or Gruyere cheese.
+- Cheese Swaps: Use mozzarella or provolone cheese in lieu of Swiss or Gruyere.

-Step 1.
 Lay 3 slices of bread on a clean work surface.
 Begin by adding 3 slices of turkey to one slice of bread, followed by 2 slices of Swiss cheese.
 Top with another piece of bread.
-(Images 1 – 4)

-Step 2.
 Continuing atop the turkey and Swiss components, add 3 slices of ham, followed by 2 slices of American cheese.
 Top with the third and final piece of bread.
-(Images 5 – 8)

-Step 3.
 Cut the sandwich diagonally.
 Place both halves atop plastic film and wrap the sandwich tightly.
 Chill for 2 hours or freeze for 1 hour.
-The sandwich components MUST be cold, so the integrity and shape hold together when it hits the hot oil.
-(Images 9 – 12)
+The sandwich components must be cold so the shape holds together when it hits the hot oil.

 Make the Batter